 The legal status of CBD products, in Minnesota in 2018, depends upon the THC level in the source plant, not the end product.
-In other words, you could have a CBD-product with “no more than 0.3 percent THC by dry weight” but it would still be illegal if it was sourced from a “marijuana” plant (a cannabis plant with 0.3 percent THC by dry weight) – even if it had zero THC.
+In other words, a CBD-product with “no more than 0.3 percent THC by dry weight” would still be illegal if it was sourced from a “marijuana” plant (a cannabis plant with 0.3 percent THC by dry weight).
+This, even if the product has zero THC.
 What sense does that make?

-The current situation with CBD, hemp and the law:
+The current situation with CBD, hemp and the law in Minnesota:

-- If it’s not listed in the federal or state version of the Controlled Substances Act, CSA schedules, then it’s not a crime.
+It’s not a crime if it’s not listed in the federal or state version of the Controlled Substances Act, CSA schedules.

-- If CBD is sourced from “marijuana” plants, it’s a crime.
+CBD sourced from “marijuana” plants, is a crime to possess.

-- If CBD is sourced from hemp (or theoretically another non-“marijuana” source) it’s not a crime.
+Hemp sourced CBD (or theoretically another non-“marijuana” source) is not a crime to possess.
 It is unregulated.

-- Simple solution: Marijuana should be completely legalized so that CBD can be legally sourced from “marijuana” – a far better source for safe, quality CBD.
+Simple solution: Completely legalize marijuana.
+Then legally source CBD from “marijuana” – a better source for safe, quality CBD.

 The Legal Grey Areas

 As is often the case with the law, the law relevant to the legal status of CBD is the result of history.
-Layers of law are laid down, altered, and then covered up by subsequent layers over time.
-Metaphorically, lawyers and judges are like archaeologists – digging down through layer after layer to discover how the past influenced later developments, to determine the current state of the law.
+Metaphorically, lawyers and judges are like archaeologists – digging down through the layers to discover how the past influenced later developments, to arrive at the current state of the law.

-First, here is an attempt at a succinct topical description of the conflicting policies and laws, to be followed by substantive explanation.
+First, a succinct topical description of the conflicting policies and laws, will be followed by explanation.
 The following legal factors interact and often conflict with each other:

-In Minnesota, all of the ambiguity seems to come from the federal laws, not our state laws, so we’ll look at the federal laws first.
+In Minnesota, the ambiguity seems to come from the federal laws, not our state laws, so we’ll look at the federal laws first.